spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-gift-cards-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that:
+Make sure the following:
 * You can put a configured gift card product to cart and purchase it.
-* The gift card item shouldn't have any discounts applied.
+* The gift card item doesn't have any discounts applied.
-* During the checkout process, shipment method selection should be optional if there is only a gift card in cart.
+* During the checkout process, shipment method selection is optional if there is only a gift card in the cart.
-* The GiftCart/ShipGiftCard OMS command was invoked and customer received an email with the generated gift card code once the order is placed.
+* The `GiftCart/ShipGiftCard` OMS command is invoked and customer receives an email with the generated gift card code once the order is placed.

-Note: You need to complete Feature Frontend integration before you can verify these points.
+Note that you need to complete the feature [frontend integration]() before you can verify these points.

 {% endinfo_block %}